-12.6%

-WA Unlevered
+WA Unlevered Yield

-Yield

-2.5yrs WA Life
+WA Life 2.5yrs

-- The Investment Manager has accelerated its rotation of the portfolio from market CMBS to senior loans, leaving a bond portfolio of 15 positions and a notional of £41.5m representing just 5.6% of the portfolio as at 30 April. - Bond investments are typically senior secured (1st lien) credits at conservative LTV collateralised by core and core+ assets and owned by large institutional sponsors - The bonds are valued on a mark to market ("MTM") basis, where independent 3rd party pricing is obtained based on observable market trading levels (bid/offer). - The current market bond book has been impacted by the significant sell-off in wider fixed income markets.
-The current WA MTM of the market bond book is 89.2% of par.
-The MTM movements have been particularly acute in the last quarter.
+- The Investment Manager has accelerated its rotation of the portfolio from market CMBS to senior loans, leaving a bond portfolio of 15 positions and a notional of £40.8m representing just 5.9% of the portfolio as at 30 June. - Bond investments are typically senior secured (1st lien) credits at conservative LTV collateralised by core and core+ assets and owned by large institutional sponsors - The bonds are valued on a mark to market ("MTM") basis, where independent 3rd party pricing is obtained based on observable market trading levels (bid/offer). - The current market bond book has been impacted by the significant selloff in wider fixed income markets.
+The current WA MTM of the market bond book is 86.5% of par.